 - other types of costs.

-In number material costs all materials used are included, excluding products own production...
+In number material costs all materials used are included, excluding products own production.
 These are, in particular, raw materials, semi-finished products, building materials, components, fuel, spare parts, containers, etc. Their list and specific gravity differs depending on the industry.
-For example, for metallurgy, an important share will be occupied by the cost of electricity, and for the food industry, the largest share will be accounted for by raw materials.
-The criterion for classifying material costs as direct ones is that the materials included here, in the course of their further redistribution, become part of the finished product, i.e. transfer their value to it.
+For example, for metallurgy, an important share will be occupied by energy costs, and for the food industry, the largest share will be accounted for by raw materials.
+The criterion for classifying material costs as direct costs is that the materials included here, during their further processing, become part of the finished product, i.e. transfer their value to it.

-The costs of wages include the cost of wages of workers directly involved in the production process.
-This is, for example, the salary of programmers in a website development company, or masters in construction organization...
-But the salaries of accountants and administrative staff can be attributed to indirect costs.
-It should be borne in mind that this group of costs includes not only salaries, but also various incentives, bonuses, vacation pay, as well as various deductions to non-budgetary funds.
+Labor costs include the costs of salaries of workers directly involved in the production process.
+This is, for example, the salary of programmers in a website development company, or craftsmen in construction organization.
+But the salaries of accountants and administrative personnel can be classified as indirect expenses.
+It is worth considering that this group of costs includes not only wages, but also various incentives, bonuses, vacation pay, as well as various contributions to extra-budgetary funds.

-Depreciation expenses are charged using depreciation rates.
-They are the process of partial transfer of the cost of fixed assets as they are depreciated at cost.
+Depreciation expenses are carried out using depreciation rates.
+They represent the process of partially transferring the cost of fixed assets as they wear out to cost.

-Often costs include the cost of services auxiliary production and external contractors.
-Other types of costs that are directly related to production can also be attributed to direct costs.
+Expenses often include the cost of services auxiliary production and external contractors.
+Direct costs include other types of costs that are directly related to production.

 What are indirect costs?

-Indirect costs cannot be directly transferred to the cost of production or provision of services, because they are allocated between different kinds products.
-They are not directly related to the manufactured products, they are often also called overhead costs.
+Indirect costs cannot be directly transferred to the cost of production or provision of services, because they are distributed between various types products.
+They are not directly related to the products produced and are often also called overhead costs.

-These are, for example, rental costs, administrative and management costs, expenses for training workers, stationery, communication services, etc. When starting a business, it is rather problematic to predict all indirect costs, there may always be unforeseen costs.
+These are, for example, rental costs, administrative and management costs, costs for training workers, office supplies, communication services, etc. When starting a business, it is quite problematic to predict all indirect costs; unforeseen expenses can always arise.

-It should be noted that the specified list and the division of costs into direct and indirect is very conditional, each organization determines it independently based on the specifics of the organization of production.
-For example, the salaries of accountants in a healthcare facility would be an indirect cost, but in an outsourced company accounting services, - straight lines.
+It is worth noting that the specified list and division of costs into direct and indirect is very arbitrary; each organization determines it independently based on the specifics of the organization of production.
+For example, the salary of accountants in a medical institution will be indirect costs, and in a company engaged in external accounting services, - straight.

-The costs of the enterprise cannot be attributed only to direct ones, without indirect ones.
-In tax accounting, the organization's expenses for production and sales are divided into two groups: direct and indirect.
+An enterprise’s costs cannot be attributed only to direct ones, without indirect ones.
+In tax accounting, an organization's expenses for production and sales are divided into two groups: direct and indirect.
 This procedure is established by paragraph 1 of Article 318 and the Tax Code of the Russian Federation.

-In tax accounting, the organization's expenses for production and sales are divided into two groups:
+In tax accounting, an organization’s expenses for production and sales are divided into two groups:

 • straight;